bottkars/bottkars.github.io/_posts/2019-08-17-azurestack-loves-concourse-chapter2.md

       AZURE_CLI_CA_PATH: "/usr/local/lib/python3.6/site-packages/certifi/cacert.pem"
 {% endhighlight %}

-Note that in my example, i prefix the parameter Variable´s with asdk, as i am going to maintain multiple azurestack´s in my Parameter File.
+Note that in my example, i prefix the parameter Variable´s with asdk, as i am going to maintain multiple Azurestack´s in my Parameter File.
 This again is for ease of use

 ### edit the Parameter file